scqubits/scqubits-doc/docs/source/guide/qubits/tunable_transmon.rst

    :align: center
    :width: 4in

-The flux-tunable transmon qubit [Koch2007]_ is a simple modification of the fixed-frequency transmon obtained by replacing the Josephson junction by a SQUID loop of two Josephson junctions.
+The flux-tunable transmon qubit [Koch2007]_ is a simple modification of the fixed-frequency transmon obtained.
+It is obtained by replacing the Josephson junction by a SQUID loop of two Josephson junctions.
 A flux threaded through this loop can then be used to change the effective Josephson energy of the circuit and thus make the transmon tunable.